SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/implicit-flow.md

 ---
-title: OICD implicit flow
+title: OICD Implicit flow
 uid: oidc_implicit_flow
-description: OICD implicit flow
+description: OICD Implicit flow
 author: {github-id}
-keywords: authentication
-so.topic: concept
-so.envir: cloud
-so.client: online
+keywords: authentication, OAuth 2.0, OIDC, Implicit flow so.topic: concept so.envir: cloud so.client: online
 ---

-# OICD implicit flow
+# OICD Implicit flow

-In the implicit flow, the client application requests an ID token and possibly also an access token.
+In the Implicit flow, the client application requests an ID token and possibly also an access token.

 ## Scenario: client application requests ID token only

 1. The user clicks **Sign in**.

 2. The client application redirects the user agent to the [authorization endpoint][1] of the identity provider.
-    * **Response type** is set to `id_token`, indicating the implicit flow and that we’re requesting an [ID token][3] only.
+    * **Response type** is set to `id_token`, indicating the Implicit flow and that we’re requesting an [ID token][3] only.
     * A nonce value is set to mitigate replay attacks.

     ```http